gongahkia/yuho/doc/syntax.md

     * every statement is an expression
     * every expression evaluates to a single value
     * limited theoretical support for higher-order functions, functions are therefore 1.5 class citizens (not first class)
-    * mimicks the completeness of the law
+    * mimicks the logical and syntactical completeness of the law

 ## Comments